 Germany "in the firing line"

 There is no clear evidence of plans by returners for attacks in Germany, but prosecutor Range said that he was still concerned.
-"Germany is in the firing line of jihadi terrorism," he said, adding that he believed the number of would continue to grow.
+"Germany is in the firing line of jihadi terrorism," he said, adding that he believed the number of German jihadi fighters returning to the country would continue to grow.

 Chief prosecutor Range said that a "preventative approach" to the issue was needed, calling for better education programs in schools and cooperation with Muslim associations.

 A study carried out by the BBC World Service and King's College London found that 5042 people were killed in reported jihadist incidents worldwide during November 2014, with the "Islamic State" (IS) carrying out the majority of the attacks.